derv82/wifite2/README.md

 ```
 ----------

-Run Wifite from any terminal), execute:
+Run Wifite from your terminal, execute:
 ----------
 ```
 wifite